brainomite/home-page/_posts/2020-10-01-information-hiding-in-classes-without-experimental-features.md

 Below I've created two examples that are functionally the same, albeit the first example will have additional properties, but the contract is, no one should use or modify it.
-In the second example, I use [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) a cool function that, as its clever name indicates, defines a property on an object.
+In the second example, I used [Object.defineProperty()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) a cool function that, as its clever name indicates, defines a property on an object.
 You can define, setters, getters, and normal class variables (that can be any variable, object, or function).
 You can also specify whether a class variable is writable.
 I encourage you to read the documentation on it, and it's sibling function [Object.defineProperties()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties).